How does laser tattoo removal actually work?

 So what does NAAMA do?

-NAAMA takes a different approach to the traditional laser systems.
-Instead of using high amounts of energy, NAAMA uses around 1000x less energy than other systems.
-But don’t be fooled - less energy in this case, does not mean the process is less effective (quite the opposite).
-NAAMA pulses up to 1000x faster and at 1000x higher intensity than traditional methods, meaning that many more photons are absorbed in a much shorter time, breaking ink molecules apart quickly, before that energy can escape and damage the surrounding skin.
+NAAMA takes a different approach to the traditional laser systems, using really low levels of energy, really fast, This allows lots of photons to be absorbed in a much shorter time, breaking ink molecules apart quickly, before that energy can escape and damage the surrounding skin.

 How does this impact me?